relab/thesis-proposals/2024/storage-compaction.md

 - Supervisor: Hein Meling
 - Co-supervisors: Natacha Crooks and Suyash Gupta (University of California, Berkeley)
+- Prof Meling is currently on sabbatical, but will be available for physical meetings from November 27, 2023.
+- Before that I will be happy to answer questions by email, or set up a Zoom call to discuss the project with prospective students.
+- Contact: <hein.meling@uis.no>
+- Several students can work on this project.

 ### Prerequisites

+- Rust or Go programming language
+- Excellent programming skills

+### Recommended Courses

 - Distributed systems (DAT520)
 - Security and Vulnerability in Networks (DAT510)
 - Blockchain Technologies (DAT650)
-- Go programming language
-- Excellent programming skills

 ### Motivation